 Five Modern Technologies to Help Prove Your Injury Case Against a Trucking Company

 Semi-truck crashes are among the most devastating types of accidents.
 They often leave horrible injuries and hundreds of thousands of dollars in property damages in their wake.
-With thousands of tractor-trailers heading up and down northern Alabama’s highways and Interstates, Hornsby, Watson & Hornsby stands ready to fight for the rights of those who are injured by careless truck drivers and their employers.
+With thousands of tractor-trailers heading up and down northern Alabama’s highways and Interstates, Hornsby, Watson, Hornsby & Heyward stands ready to fight for the rights of those who are injured by careless truck drivers and their employers.

 How Technology is Changing Everything

 There once was a time when proving a trucking accident case came down to getting things like log books and maintenance logs.
 Attorneys would request these items in litigation, and volumes of paper would show up.
 Sometimes the paper was fabricated or even entirely falsified to make it look like drivers were not in violation of safety rules or maintenance had been performed when it was not.
 Today, technology is changing everything about how attorneys handle these catastrophic accident cases.
-Here are just five of the ways that modern technology can significantly help you and your attorney win a trucking accident case.
+Here are just five of the ways that modern technology can significantly help you and your attorney prove your case following a trucking accident.

 Companies like Qualcomm have created amazing technology that allows trucking companies to track and communicate with drivers wherever they are.
 Founded in 1985, Qualcomm began contracting with trucking companies as early as the 1990s.
 They place two-way communication boxes in semi-trucks.
 Rather than a driver needing to call a dispatcher, the trucking companies cut down on wasted phone time and driver distractions by electronically sending assignments, directions, and other important load information to drivers.
 Because it is all done via satellite, there is no problem if a person is outside of cell phone signal areas.